 The Precedent Map is a visualisation of a case and its relationships to other cases.
-An alternative to lists of cases, the Precedent Map makes it easier to establish which ones may be of most relevance to your research and prioritise further reading.
+An alternative to long lists of cases, the Precedent Map makes it easier to establish which cases may be most relevant to your research and help you to prioritise further reading.
 You also get a useful overview of how the case was received.

 What do the circles represent?

 - The large white circle represents the main case.

 - The circles inside represent cases cited within the judgment.